PSYCHIATRIC MEDICATION MANAGEMENT

 2. Educating How and When Medications Work

-At Orange County, we also set realistic, meaningful goals about medication treatment.
+At Orange County, we also set realistic, meaningful goals regarding medication treatment.
 For instance, it’s essential to inform patients receiving a new antidepressant that the medicine will take about 3 to 4 weeks (6 weeks at most) to work.

 3. Simplifying the Medication Regimen

-At Orange County, our group of experts will work with you to simplify a drug regimen if it’s too complex by finding out the best available alternatives.
+At Orange County, our group of experts will work with you to simplify a drug regimen if it’s too complex by finding the best available alternatives.
 Simplifying the regimen boosts the odds of medication compliance.

 4. Figuring out your Concerns about Medication

 One way to assess your attitude, experience, and beliefs about psychiatric medications, in particular antipsychotics, is via using the Drug Attitude Inventory-10 (DAI-10).
 The DAI-10 is a 10-item self-report that serves as a predictor of medication adherence in psychiatric ailments.
 The total score ranges from −10 to 10.
-The higher the score, the greater is the level of positive mindset toward psychiatric medications.
+The higher the score, the greater the level of positive mindset toward psychiatric medications.